rrra/www/content/post/2021/k0ltc-online-tech-class-starts-monday-february-8-2021.md

 aliases = [ "/post/2021/01/30/online-tech-class-starts-monday-february-15-2021/" ]
 +++
-Get ready to pass your Technician Class Amateur Radio license test with Maple Grove Radio Club's online class starting Monday, February 8, 2021!
+Get ready to pass your Technician Class Amateur Radio license test with Maple Grove Radio Club's online classes which start Monday, February 8, 2021!
 <!--more-->

 This is a *study class* where you will receive assistance learning---you are